Qualifications : BE (

 Abstract.
 A short essay reviewing the contributions of both Ruaidhrí Ó Casaide and Ruaidhrí Ó Luinín to the writing and compilation of the two principal manuscripts of the Annals of Ulster, namely Trinity College, Dublin, MS 1282 (MS H), and Oxford, Bodleian, Rawl.
 B. 489 (MS R).
 This shows that when transcribing MS H into MS R Ó Casaide introduced textual and orthographical changes to the entries.
 A summary account is also given of the publication of various editions of these annals, starting with Rev. Charles O’Connor in 1826, through to the edition of Seán Mac Airt and Gearóid Mac Niocaill in 1983.

-evidence that the illustration on folio 114r of the Book of Kells showing two
+the evidence that the illustration on folio 114r of the Book of Kells showing

 disciples James and John watching with him during his Agony in the